KxSystems/docs/docs/wp/multi-thread/index.md

 ## Vector operations in parallel

 In this section, we will look in more detail at the use of `peach` and `.Q.fc` for operations on vectors.
-We analyse the performance of a range of use cases using `\t` to time execution on a process with six slaves for both sequential and parallel operations.
+We analyze the performance of a range of use cases using `\t` to time execution on a process with six secondary threads for both sequential and parallel operations.

 Consider the lambda shown below.
 This will create a list of floats of the same length as the argument and raise it to a specific power, then return the sum of the result.